 Under current English law, a company's accumulated realized profits must exceed its accumulated realized losses (on a non-consolidated basis) before dividends can be declared and paid.
 Therefore, we must have distributable profits before declaring and paying a dividend.
-In addition, the terms of our indebtedness with Hercules prohibit us from paying dividends.
 We have not paid dividends in the past on our ordinary shares.
 We intend to retain earnings, if any, for use in our business and do not anticipate paying any cash dividends in the foreseeable future.
 As a result, capital appreciation, if any, on our ADSs will be a holder's sole source of gains for the foreseeable future, and holders will suffer a loss on their investment if they are unable to sell their ADSs at or above the original purchase price.